-About 17.6 million Americans suffered incidents of identity theft in 2014 according to Transunion, and internationally there are 40 million lost or stolen travel documents currently being tracked by Interpol.
+About 17.6 million Americans dealt with incidents of identity theft in 2014 according to Transunion.
+Internationally, there are 40 million lost or stolen travel documents currently being tracked by Interpol.
 Identity verification for a subtenant is important because it allows you to make sure that your applicant isn't using a stolen identity to cover up their own questionable history.

 What are the best ways to check someone's identity yourself?
-There are lighter and heavier options.
-We've listed them below, starting with the lightest and easiest method.
+We've listed them below, starting with the simplest and least intensive methods.

 You can do this yourself without purchasing a third-party service.
 Look for the person's profiles on social media.
 Make sure that they have two or three identities that seem to correspond with one another.
-Then look at their profiles and check to see if they have an amount of friends that feels realistic (a couple hundred is a good benchmark) and that there is some history of information sharing.
-If it feels like the profile was created in the past few weeks this is a red flag.
+Then, check to see if they have an amount of friends that feels realistic (a couple hundred is a good benchmark) and that there is some history of information sharing.
+If it feels like the profile was created in the past few weeks, this is a red flag.

-You can ask to see a government-issued photo ID and match it to the person using a photo that they take of them selves with the picture next to their head.
-This is relatively easy to do and the security risk for a subtenant is less serious.
-This method of verification is not fool-proof, most notably because the identification itself could be forged, but if you use it in combination with an addition verification method then you will be on the safer side.
+You can ask an applicant to take a picture of themselves holding their government-issued photo ID to make sure it’s a match.
+This is relatively easy to do, and the security risk for a subtenant is low.
+This method of verification is not foolproof, since the ID itself could be forged—we recommend you use it in combination with another verification method.

-Most background checking services use this method to verify identity.
-They ask challenge questions about personal details, social security number, birthday, and address to confirm appropriate knowledge for that identity and cross check it with private and public records like transaction history, property records or marketing data.
+Most background checking services use knowledge-based authentication to verify someone’s identity.
+They ask challenging questions about a person’s social security number, birthday, address, and other personal details to confirm appropriate knowledge for that identity and cross-check it with private and public records like transaction history, property records, or marketing data.

-When a renter doesn't pay rent or does something else that warrants eviction or a similar legal action, records of this court action can be searched at any point.
+When a renter doesn't pay rent—or does something else that warrants eviction or a similar legal action—it creates a legal record that can be searched at any point.
 You can find out before you accept a tenant if their name has been associated with any of these records: